akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 3. *Reproducibility*: Unlike a GUI, working in a CLI allows for complete reproducibility.
 The commands used to install and run a program on one computer can be used across systems to achieve identical results.

 ## Getting started: Log onto the Hoban Lab server
 Sign in to the [Hoban Lab server](http://10.129.0.151:8787/auth-sign-in?appUri=%2F), using the username and password Austin has given to you.
 After providing your information, you'll be taken a screen that matches what you would see if you were to open RStudio on your personal desktop.
-This is RStudio-Server: you're running RStudio on the lab's Linux Server.
+This is RStudio-Server: you're running RStudio on the lab's Linux server.

-Check out the source panel for scripting, the console/terminal, environment and history pane, and the files, viewer, packages, and help pane.
+Check out the source panel for scripting, the Console/Terminal, environment and history pane, and the files, viewer, packages, and help pane.
 You can customize this if you like.

 <img width="1673" alt="Screen Shot 2021-08-29 at 11 44 30 AM" src="https://user-images.githubusercontent.com/10552484/131260953-acb91b54-1d3b-4041-b534-9925a8ee9166.png">

 ## Natigation: Here we go!
-Let's orient ourselves to this environment.
+Let's orient ourselves.
 Click the Terminal tab in the Console/Terminal/Render/Background Jobs pane, in the lower left for the default configuration.
 Feel free to expand the window.

 The command prompt begins with your username @ ip-adress and a colon (:), then a tilde (~) for your home ***directory*** and a `$` indicating the beginning of a shell prompt.
 Print your working directory with `pwd`, our first command.
 This command returns where you are in the structure of the server.